 Let’s dive right in, these are a few pointers to guide online behavior I think are worth implementing!

-- Managing uploaded documents/media (google drive, YouTube, etc.).
+- Manage uploaded documents/media (Google drive, YouTube, etc.) to streamline productivity.

-- Acknowledging good content – A lot of online content is free although it is a result of hard work.
+- Acknowledge good content.
+A lot of online content is free although it is a result of hard work.
 Take a few seconds to acknowledge it and make the authors feel like they rewarded.

 - Backup Login Ids and Passwords

-- Spreading information which is reliable.
+- Spread information that is reliable.
 Check where it’s coming from and verify if you can.
 A lot of false knowledge spreads because the user does not cross-check facts.
 For example, the brain does not work at 10% capacity.
 We use 100% percent.